DataSeer/dataseer-ml/Readme.md

 ## Importing and assembling training data

 Training data is available in a tabular format with reference to Open Access articles.
-The following process will align these tabular data with the actual article content (JATS and/or PDF via GROBID) to create a full training corpus.
+The following process will align these tabular data (introduced by parameter `-Pcsv`) with the actual article content (JATS/NLM and PDF via GROBID) to create a full training corpus.

-> ./gradlew annotated_corpus_generator_csv -Ppdf=PATH/TO/THE/FULL/TEXTS -Pcsv=PATH/TO/THE/TABULAR/TRAINING/DATA -Pxml=PATH/WHERE/TO/WRITE/THE/ASSEMBLED/TRAINING/DATA
+> ./gradlew annotated_corpus_generator_csv -Ppdf=PATH/TO/THE/FULL/TEXTS/PDF -Pfull=PATH/TO/THE/FULL/TEXTS/NLM/ -Pcsv=PATH/TO/THE/TABULAR/TRAINING/DATA -Pxml=PATH/WHERE/TO/WRITE/THE/ASSEMBLED/TRAINING/DATA

 For instance:

-> ./gradlew annotated_corpus_generator_csv -Ppdf=/mnt/data/resources/plos/0/pdf/ -Pcsv=resources/dataset/dataseer/csv/ -Pxml=resources/dataset/dataseer/corpus/
+> ./gradlew annotated_corpus_generator_csv -Ppdf=/mnt/data/resources/plos/pdf/ -Pfull=/mnt/data/resoues/plos/nlm/ -Pcsv=resources/dataset/dataseer/csv/ -Pxml=resources/dataset/dataseer/corpus/

 Some reports will be generated to describe the alignment failures.